-Flow Monitoring is a complex, high tech undertaking that forms part of a comprehensive sewer system evaluation survey.
+Flow Monitoring is a complex, high tech undertaking that forms part of a comprehensive sewer system evaluation survey (SSES).
 Typically the first step in a complete SSES project, flow monitoring is the process of analyzing the hydraulic characteristics of a sewer system.

-Flow monitoring supplies the data required to quantify inflow/infiltration of sub-basins throughout the system.
-The data can then be used to prioritize future inspections to identify the I/I sources.
+Flow monitoring supplies the data required to quantify inflow and infiltration (I & I) of sub-basins throughout the collection system.
+The data can then be used to prioritize future inspections to identify the I & I sources.
 It can also be used by engineers to provide hydraulic modeling, design and evaluate conveyance systems, pump stations, and treatment facilities.

 After installing flow meters within various basins or sub-basins, we collect information during dry days and wet weather days.
 Once the data is received, the average daily flow is compared to the wet weather reaction to rainfall events of different intensities and totals.
-By subtracting average flow from the wet weather flow response, we can measure how much inflow/infiltration is getting into the system.
+By subtracting average flow from the wet weather flow response, we can measure how much I & I is getting into the system.

 Rain gauges are installed to compare rainfall events to increases in flow quantities.
-Results are analyzed to determine inflow/infiltration quantities.
+Results are analyzed to determine I & I quantities.
 Overflow sites can be monitored to determine how much waste-water escapes during system overloads.

 The information gathered by flow monitors and rain gauges can be used to develop new systems or analyze current systems.
 For example, we can divide large areas of a municipality into sub-basins.
-Once the data is collected and analyzed, these sub-basins can be compared and prioritized by high groundwater infiltration and high rainfall dependent inflow/infiltration.
-The worst areas can be scheduled for a variety of additional inspections to determine the sources of the problems.
+Collected data is analyzed, and then the sub-basins can be compared and prioritized by high groundwater infiltration and high rainfall dependent I & I. The worst areas can be scheduled for a variety of additional inspections to determine the sources of the problems.